GoogleChrome/web.dev/src/site/content/en/learn/images/jpeg/index.md

 and configuring image outputs, with configuration options ranging from a 0-100 global “quality” slider, to the ability to fine-tune details of chrominance vs. luminance resampling.
 The lower the “quality” number, the higher the compression, and the smaller the resulting file will be.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/17U3oSBnmzOXCvFPu0dV.png", alt="The Squoosh settings panel, with the quality slider highlighted", width="800", height="783" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/17U3oSBnmzOXCvFPu0dV.png", alt="The Squoosh settings panel, with the quality slider highlighted.", width="800", height="783" %}

 Here, with the “quality” set to 60, the file size is reduced by 79%.
 Don't be fooled by the implications of this label: differences in quality across most of the scale will be imperceptible to the human eye, even when performing a side-by-side comparison.